 cookcountyassessor.com

 Dear Homeowner,

 This brochure contains important information about how you can apply for past property tax exemptions that you may have been entitled to receive.
 This is referred to as the Certificate of Error process.

-The goal of our office is to create an assessment process that is fair, ethical, and transparent.
 With many unprecedented events over the past few years, our office continues to adapt and put safety first.
-Most of our outreach efforts are conducted through virtual seminars on YouTube and Facebook.
-We also collaborate with local elected officials across Cook County to provide socially-distanced assistance to inform homeowners of the exemptions available to them.
+Our outreach efforts are a combination of in-person and virtual workshops on YouTube and Facebook.
+We also collaborate with local elected officials across Cook County to provide assistance to homeowners on how to file for exemptions and appeals.
 In addition, we will continue to make improvements to the technology we use and simplify our processes to reduce the need for time-consuming office visits and forms.
-Our office continues to automatically renew exemptions for those who qualify which eases the administrative process for many homeowners during the COVID-19 pandemic.

-Please know that you can contact us by phone, email, or social media with any questions you have.
+We are here to help you.
+In-person assistance is available at our branch offices.
+Scan the QR code below to make an appointment at a location near you.
+Please know that you can contact us by phone, email, or social media with any questions you may have.
+Sincerely, Fritz Kaegi Cook County Assessor Connect with us: 🚹  🞯 in 🕞

-Sincerely,

-Fritz Kaegi

-Cook County Assessor

-Connect with us:

-in

-Main Office

-118 N. Clark St., 3rd Floor,

-Chicago, IL 60602

-312.443.7550

-Cookcountyassessor.com

-How to apply for missing property tax exemptions

-CERTIFICATES OF ERROR FOR EXEMPTIONS
+Main Office 118 N. Clark St., 3rd Floor, Chicago, IL 60602 312.443.7550 cookcountyassessor.com How to apply for missing property tax exemptions CERTIFICATES OF ERROR FOR EXEMPTIONS